 First Year Five

-A program for new faculty run by the
+A program for new* faculty run by the Stearns Center for Teaching and Learning

 George Mason University has a deep commitment to inclusivity in all aspects of university life, and faculty’s work in designing and teaching courses is a fundamental aspect of that dedication.
 Stearns Center, with support from the ARIE Project, the Inclusive Excellence Council, and the Diversity Office, invites new faculty* to join this endeavor, increasing their own capacities as teachers while building a network of like-minded peers across the university, starting in their very first weeks at Mason.

-Faculty who participate in First Year Five will be invited to identify and participate in five hours of work that is intended to improve the anti-racist, inclusion, and equity strategies they use to teach at Mason.
+Faculty who participate in First-Year Five will be invited to identify and participate in five hours of work that is intended to improve the anti-racist, inclusion, and equity strategies they use to teach at Mason.

 To start, faculty will be asked to identify, complete, and log their five hours, which could include but are not limited to: